Telephone Line Tap/Bug Tech Bulletin

 The guy listening can be on a pole, in an alley, in a car or van parked next to a pole or pedestal with a wire running into the vehicle, or the line can be extended (spliced like an extension) on a pole or in a pedestal so that it goes to another house or office in the neighborhood using the telephone company's spare wires.
 The people listening can be in a perfectly nice comfortable place sitting on a couch eating pizza and watching cable TV while they record everything you do, and you'll never know it.

-A bug on a phone line might also transmit using RF (radio), and can also be transmitting the audio in the room(s).
+A bug on a phone line might also transmit using RF (radio) and can also be transmitting the audio in the room(s).
 If that's the case, the person listening can be anywhere within range of the radio.
-Since bugs can be made out of cheap cell phones (powered right from the regular 110AC wiring in the building), it's possible that they could be listening in another country - again sitting on a couch drinking Vodka and speaking to their cronies in Russian.
+Since bugs can be made from cheap cell phones (powered right from the regular 110AC wiring in the building), it's possible that they could be listening in another country - again sitting on a couch drinking Vodka and speaking to their cronies in Russian.
 You'll never know it.